It’s Good Friday…

 CURRENT RHYTHMS teaches Yoga and Dance Classes.
 THEY ARE CELEBRATING 20 YEARS OF TEACHING DANCE IN CORDOVA!
 Call 424-3632 to sign up for classes–or just come!

 TO JOIN THE Recycling Action TEAM Call Shae Bowman 424-3334 or email email@example.com

 THE CITY RECYCLES PAPER/CARDBOARD, ALUMINUM CANS, AND GLASS at the lot behind AC.

 LEAD ACID BATTERY RECYCLING behind NVE building.
 Small batteries can be recycled at the PO–along with aluminum cans.

 ILANKA Health Center offers 2 free appointments for those ready to do something about their addictions to drugs and/or alcohol.
 Call 424-3622.

-GET IN SHAPE at Bidarki, our saltwater pool–or at the Masonic Temple weight room which is open 24 hours (check out the key from the police department).
+GET IN SHAPE at our City facilities–or at the Masonic Temple weight room which is open 24 hours (check out the key from the police department).